 If CONFIG:VFO IND is set to YES, you can set the sub receiver to a different band from main.
-Hold BSET, then tap BAND up/down to select the sub receiver's band.
-If you only use band-independence for the sub occasionally, you may want to assign VFO IND to a programmable function switch (See Owner's Manual, Basic Operation, Programmable Functions).
+Hold BSET, then tap BAND up/down to select the band.
+If you only use band-independence for the sub receiver occasionally, you may want to assign VFO IND to a programmable function switch (See your K3s or K3 Owner's Manual, Basic Operation, Programmable Functions).

-A If the two receivers are sharing the main antenna path, putting the sub receiver on a higher-frequency band than main may result in signal loss in the sub.
-This is due to sharing of the main receiver's low-pass filters.
-To avoid sub receiver signal loss in this case, use the sub receiver's AUX input.
+A If the two receivers are sharing the main antenna path, putting the sub receiver on a higher-frequency band than main may result in signal loss in the sub receiver.
+This is because the sub receiver shares the low-pass filters in the main receiver.
+To avoid sub receiver signal loss in this case, use the AUX input.

 When the main and sub receivers are used on separate bands, some additional weak spurious carriers may be heard in either receiver at certain VFO A and B settings.
 (Both receivers have high dynamic range, and use high-level signal sources which cannot be perfectly shielded.)
 Such spurious signals should be heard very rarely.
-If you encounter one that is problematic, try using the notch filter on the affected receiver."
+If you encounter one that is problematic, try using the notch filter on the affected receiver.